Contact Information

 • Spend time getting equipment ready before harvest- General maintenance, such as greasing equipment and sharpening knives, needs to be done well in advance of anticipated chopping date.
 Advanced planning is important for timely harvest at the proper moisture content.

-The moisture content of fresh corn plants can be determined by chopping a small amount and using a microwave or Koster tester to determine moisture content.
+• The moisture content of fresh corn plants can be determined by chopping a small amount and using a microwave or Koster tester to determine moisture content.
 A small digital scale that measures to the tenth of a gram helps obtain more accurate results.
 Agronomists generally estimate that the corn plant dries down 0.5 to 1.0% per day.
 To estimate the percent dry matter, you can use the grab test.
 Squeeze a handful of chopped material as tightly as possible for 90 seconds.
 Release your grip and if the ball of material expands slowly and no dampness appears on your hand, the material contains 30 to 40% dry matter.
 However, this method only allows a general estimation of the moisture content of the chopped silage.

-During “normal” growing conditions, corn is harvested approximately 40 to 45 days after tasseling.
+• During “normal” growing conditions, corn is harvested approximately 40 to 45 days after tasseling.
 In the past, the appearance of brown leaves was used as a factor in determining the optimum harvest window.
-With today’s corn genetics, corn plants stay green longer and this target is not an appropriate benchmark.
+With today’s corn genetics, corn plants stay green longer and stage of the milk line of the corn kernel is not an appropriate benchmark.
+An experiment showed that the stage of maturity of the corn plant only correctly predicted harvest moisture content 68 to 85% of the time.
+Thus, the strong recommendation is to actually measure the moisture or dry matter content of representative chopped corn plants.

 • Correct length of chop: Silage needs to be chopped fine enough for good packing to quickly eliminate oxygen and to establish a good fermentation process.
 At the same time, the chop length needs to be long enough to promote cud chewing.
 Thus, the recommended theoretic length of chop (TLC) is a compromise between these two factors.
 Alfalfa haylage or silage should be chopped at 3/16 inch, unprocessed corn silage at 3/8 to 1/2 inch, and processed (kernel processor) corn silage at 3/4 inch.